Krzysztof Wodiczko Opening January 2020

-Born in 1943 in Warsaw, Poland, and based in New York and Cambridge, Wodiczko is recognized internationally for his video installations that activate architecture and public space, calling into question our assumptions of their role in society and creating forums for challenging discussions.
-Combining slide and video projection with sound and motion, he disrupts public facades to grapple with topics like trauma, alienation, and survival, and amplify voices that have been disregarded or forgotten.
+Born in 1943 in Warsaw, Poland, and based in New York and Cambridge, Wodiczko is recognized internationally for his video installations that activate architecture, monuments and public space, calling into question our assumptions of their role in society and creating forums for challenging discussions.
+Combining video projection with sound and motion, he disrupts public facades to grapple with topics like trauma, alienation, and survival, and amplify voices that have been disregarded or forgotten.

 “In Monument, Krzysztof Wodiczko creates an acute platform for collective experiences of global migration and refugee resettlement as seen through a series of individual narratives,” said Brooke Kamin Rapaport, Deputy Director and Martin Friedman Chief Curator of Madison Square Park Conservancy.
 “Sited upon one of the most significant monuments in the Park and, indeed, New York City, the project builds upon controversies regarding the role of monuments and whose histories they can and should commemorate.”

-To realize this ambitious new commission, Wodiczko and the Conservancy partnered with Refugee Council USA, a coalition of humanitarian organizations including the International Rescue Committee which initially guided the Conservancy, to invite individuals to be part of the project and share their personal journeys and experiences.
+To realize this ambitious new commission, Wodiczko and the Conservancy partnered with Refugee Council USA (RCUSA), a coalition of humanitarian organizations including the International Rescue Committee, and Integrated Refugee & Immigrant Services (IRIS).
+Both RCUSA and IRIS worked with the Conservancy to invite individuals to share their personal journeys.
+In advance of being filmed, each participant had opportunities to speak and meet with the artist to discuss their experiences and learn more about the project.
 Connecting through conversation is integral to Wodiczko’s practice, as he seeks to immerse himself in the circumstances unique to each person while developing the work.
 The final 30-minute loop will weave together harrowing accounts of flight between countries, relocation to refugee camps, and periods of trauma caused by political upheaval and civil wars with stories of resilience, perseverance, and hope.
 Projected on a monument to an American Civil War hero, Wodiczko’s work invites the public to consider America’s long-term role in refugee support and provides an opportunity for audiences to confront and comprehend the international implications of these realities.

 “It has been gratifying to work with Krzysztof Wodiczko, together with the support of the Refugee Council USA, in the realization of Monument at the Park.
 We would like to thank in particular those individuals who shared their experiences and collaborated in the creation of a work that relays stories with both historic and current significance,” added the Conservancy’s Executive Director Keats Myer.